maxxiimo/the-front-end-manifesto/chp10-visual-design-for-the-nondesigner.md

 > Nothing beats the involvement of a well-seasoned, front-end developer that understands the semantics of what you're trying to pull off.

 There are 116 characters in that sample, so what I need to do is find the 45 to 75 character cutoff points (without spaces) in it.
-To do so I'll use a word processors word count capabilities.
+To do so I'll use a word processor to count characters.

 ~45 characters: